sami2ahmed/summit-racecar/README.md

 In running the RacecarApp, if any of the Immutable data models are giving you guff (saying they cannot be found on import etc.) try reloading all maven projects.
 Also please spin up the frontend before the backend to avoid port conflicts.

 You can control + c in each terminal window to spin down the UI and backend (both the SSE and producer) when you are done.

+# Simulating bets

+Simulating bets will cause your odds calculations to change.
+In order to simulate bets for a given user, please run: \
+  node/bet-producer.js <bootstrap-server> <api-key> <api-secret> <racecardriver you want to bet on> <# of bets to simulate> \
+  you will be able to see the changing odds by running queries against the odds ktable (hint: try filtering by the racer you bet on and watch as their odds update in real time!